 - Do you screen for STI's?

 We routinely screen for Chlamydia and Gonorrhoea in all our clients unless they request otherwise.
 This follows best practice, as Chlamydia infection can often be asymptomatic.
 It is estimated that 20% of Australian women are infected with Chlamydia.
 If you don’t have a Medicare card, we will still offer the testing, but as this may incur additional costs ( about $110 for a Chlamydia screening test) , it will be your choice as to whether you take the test.
 We will also counsel you about full screening for sexually transmitted infection, including blood borne viruses.
 You should talk to one of our doctors about what testing is appropriate for you.

 - How is pregnancy termination performed?

 Termination of pregnancy can be undertaken surgically or medically.
 Surgical termination requires a brief anaesthetic (sedation) and usually is a single straightforward procedure to definitively remove the pregnancy.
 This is done using suction curettage to gently remove all contents of the uterus.
-Medical termination means that you take a combination of tablets and vaginal pessaries, allowing the woman to miscarry in her own home, which is usually over a period of approx. 72 hours.
-Sometimes medical terminations are incomplete and require the woman to have a curette anyway to remove any remaining trace of the pregnancy.
-We do not offer medical termination at Sydney Abortion Clinics, but there are many other providers in Sydney, where this can be obtained.
-There is no Medicare rebate for medical termination of pregnancy.
+Medical termination means that you take a combination of tablets and vaginal pessaries, allowing the woman to miscarry in her own home, which is usually over a period of approx. 72 hours, though the bleeding may go on for longer.
+We provide both medical and surgical termination of pregnancy at Sydney Abortion Clinic \.